nape-brady17/To-Do-List/README.txt

         5. Mark an element of a list as complete
         6. See the items of the list you have completed These allow the user to create, manage, and view their to-do list with simplicity.
-This program was written mainly for personal use as a way to keep track of daily items that needed to be completed.
+This program was written mainly for personal use as a way to keep track of daily tasks that needed to be completed.
 The simplicity of the to-do list allows for ease of use and is time efficient.

 Functionalities:
     1. Create a list